 Spend the night at an upcountry cabin in Polipoli

-Polipoli Spring State Recreation Area is a hidden gem, located high up in the hillsides of Haleakalā at 6,2000 feet.
-It is much less visited in comparison to other natural areas on the island.
-Located in a cloud forest, it features a number of hiking trails through pine and conifer forests.
+Polipoli Spring State Recreation Area sits high in the hillsides of Haleakalā at 6,200 feet and is much less visited than other natural areas on the island.
+The cloud forest here features a number of hiking trails through pine and conifer forests.

 There is a standard campground there, but as nights tend to get cold and can be wet, we recommend something more comfortable.
 Most people are unaware that there is a cabin at Polipoli that you can rent out for the night that has beds, a kitchen, outside living space, and views of the valley.
 Rustic in nature, it’s a neat, memorable experience for those that want some time “off the grid” in the woods.